laws-africa/slaw/README.md

 ### 0.8.0

-* parse command only reformats input for PDFs or when --reformat is given
+* FEATURE: parse command only reformats input for PDFs or when --reformat is given
+* FIX: don't error on defn tags without link to defined term

 ### 0.7.4